How To Give Veneer Tops New Life

 All that remained was to replace the missing veneer.
 Our replacement veneer was the same thickness as the original, so we simply matched up the grain as much as possible.
 New and old veneer thicknesses won't always match, though.
 In most cases, the new veneer will be thinner.
 To compensate, glue a layer of kraft paper under the new veneer.

-Because the table’s edge is shaped, we resorted to more handwork to fit the new piece.
-We marked the approximate contour of the edge on the new veneer, as shown in the photo at left, and trimmed it.
+Because the table's edge is shaped, we resorted to more handwork to fit the new piece.
+We marked the approximate contour of the edge on the new veneer, as shown in the photo below, and trimmed it.